-Hard water and soap scum are a common problem in every shower.
-Thankfully, there are a variety of natural methods that can be used to remove it and keep your showers looking great.
+Hard water and soap scum are common problems in showers.
+Thankfully, there are a variety of natural methods that can be used to remove it and keep your shower looking great.
 Choose from the list below to find a cleaning solution that works best for you.
 If car wax works well, but you want to avoid the chemicals in commercial products, see our recipe below for homemade car wax.

 Ways to Clean Shower Walls

 When your shower needs cleaning, there are several natural products you can choose from to remove soap scum or just generally clean.
 These products are all-natural disinfectants, and each has other properties as well that make it an excellent choice for shower cleaning.
 Vinegar works particularly well at removing limescale (mineral deposits left by hard water).
 Baking soda is a mild abrasive, which can be particularly helpful for removing soap scum.
 Ammonia is the strongest option, making it a great choice for the most stubborn stains or build-up.
 Select the cleaner you need and follow the instructions below to use it.

 You Will Need:

 - Soft cloths/sponges